Fiserv/Commerce-Hub/docs/carat/FAQs-Glossary/Glossary.md

 ## Glossary

 ### Authorization
 Authorization is necessary to check whether a card holder's credit card holds sufficient funds and is approved to purchase from a merchant.
-An authorization request first emerges whenever a cardholder attempts to purchase a good or service through a debit or credit card.
+An authorization request first emerges whenever a cardholder attempts to purchase a good or service through a debit/credit card.

 ### Dynamic Descriptors
 A custom descriptor you configure and pass with each transaction via the API.
 Some processors only support soft dynamic descriptors, while others support both hard and soft dynamic descriptors.